 Lauret proved that sol-solitons on homogeneous Riemannian manifolds are Ricci solitons.
-Algebraic soliton (Sol-solitons) allow us to construct Ricci solitons in an algebraic way, i.e., using algebraic soliton (sol-soliton) theory, the study of Ricci solitons on homogeneous manifolds becomes algebraic.
+Algebraic Ricci solitons allow us to construct Ricci solitons in an algebraic way, i.e., using algebraic soliton theory, the study of Ricci solitons on homogeneous manifolds becomes algebraic.

-I studied sol-solitons on solvable Lie groups in the Lorentzian case ([3]).
-By using the sol-soliton theory, we can construct homogeneous Lorentzian Ricci solitons in an algebraic way.
-I constructed Lorentzian sol-solitons on H_3 , E(2), E(1, 1), H_N , and $G_m(\lambda)$.
-I obtain the shrinking sol-soliton on H_3 , E(2), E(1, 1), H_N , and the steady sol-soliton on $G_m(\lambda)$ without Riemannian analog.
-In [4], I gave the complete classification of algebraic Ricci soliton in three-dimensional unimodular Lie groups and in non-symmetric non-unimodular Lie groups.
-In [5], I completely classify the algebraic Ricci solitons of four-dimensional pseudo-Riemannian generalized symmetric spaces.
+I studied algebraic Ricci solitons on solvable Lie groups in the Lorentzian case ([3]).
+I constructed Lorentzian solvabilitons on H_3 , E(2), E(1, 1), H_N , and $G_m(\lambda)$.
+I obtain the shrinking solvabilitons on H_3 , E(2), E(1, 1), H_N , and the steady solvsoliton on $G_m(\lambda)$ without Riemannian analog.
+In [4], Wafaa Batat and I studied algebraic Ricci solitons in three-dimensional Lie groups and gave the complete classification.
+In particular, we obtain a new solitons and we prove that there exist Ricci solitons but not algebraic Ricci solitons on $SL(2, \mathbb{R})$.
+In [5], Wafaa Batat and I classified the algebraic Ricci solitons on four-dimensional pseudo-Riemannian generalized symmetric spaces.
+In [6], Phillip E. Parker and I studied H-type in the Lorentzian setting and constructed nilsolitons.
+In [7], Wafaa Batat and I studied second-order symmetric 4-dimensional spacetimes and constructed Ricci solitons and Yamabe solitons.